Policies

 Software Purchases

-Software purchases that are related to professional development, i.e. Grammarly, Udemy, Rize.io, should be purchased using your Professional Development Stipend through Benepass.
+Software purchases (for personal use only) that are related to professional development, i.e. Grammarly, Udemy, Rize.io, should be purchased using your Professional Development Stipend through Benepass.

 Moonlighting Guidance